hvanderlinde/workshop_java/README.md

 The class should contain:

 * A field called `name` with getters and setters.
-* A contructor with a `name` parameter, which will set the name upon creation
+* A constructor with a `name` parameter, which will set the name upon creation

 ###Web page
 Edit the file `index.xhtml` (created in step 1)